kevin-dong-nai-jia/OpenGC3/README.md

 # OpenGC<sup>3</sup>

 **OpenGC<sup>3</sup>** is a collection consisting of a few fundamental containers (and adaptors) for programming in C language.
-Most of the functions are implemented as C preprocessor function-like macros strictly conforming to the C99+ standards, and therefore they outperform many C/C++ libraries, since they're expanded at compile time and aggressively optimized by compilers.
+Most of the functions are implemented as C preprocessor function-like macros strictly conforming to the C99 standards, and therefore they outperform many other libraries, since they're expanded at compile time and aggressively optimized by compilers.

 ## Containers